bdzyubak/Deep-Learning-And-Code-Samples/README.md

   Windows, so Linux patches will probably be needed.

 2) The project is aimed to work with both CPU only and GPU-capable setups.
 As long as CUDA and other dependencies are installed, running on a GPU should "just work."
+GPU memory allocation is satic.
+If you run into an out of memory issue, reduce batch size.

 ## Bug reporting/feature requests

-Feel free to raise an issue or, indeed, contribute to solving one on: #######
+Feel free to raise an issue or, indeed, contribute to solving one on: https://github.com/bdzyubak/Deep-Learning-Sandbox/issues

 ## Testing Installation: